MaggieColeDude/IB-Pro-IA/README.md

 3. Concurrency and Multithreading:
 In a circuit-building program, simulations require complex and often computationally intensive calculations.
 Java’s built-in support for multithreading and concurrency handles these things more efficiently, improving the program’s performance and responsiveness.
 4. Optimization: While Java isn’t as low-level as C or C++, it is still highly optimized through the Just-In-Time (JIT) compiler and garbage collection.
+5.
 # "Success Criteria" (Criterion A)
 (~5-7 relevant criteria and adequately evaluate your project.)
 1. The client can easily add new components to the circuit builder
 2. The client can interact and change the amount of voltage in the simulator
 3. The program relays the process step by step through a visual infographic
 4. The client can delete components of the circuit builder
 5. The program can easily calculate and explain Ohm's law.

-# Flow Chart & Logic Diagram
+# Flow Chart & Logic Diagram (Critrtion B)
 ![IA SL COMP (Flow Chart)](https://github.com/user-attachments/assets/fc5a1331-b3fa-425c-8616-b63893aa2a37)